 If your education was received from a school outside of the United States, you must have your transcript(s) evaluated by a professional evaluation service to determine whether you possess the equivalent of a U.S. undergraduate degree.
 A detailed report from the evaluation service is required.
 In addition, we require your LSAC report.
 Please contact the Admissions Office for information regarding acceptable evaluation services.
 Applicants from non-English speaking countries also must provide their TOEFL exam results.
 Our school code is 4973.

 III.
 Admissions Deadlines

 Thomas Jefferson utilizes a rolling admissions process where applications are considered as they are received and completed.
 Under this system, the earlier an applicant applies, the greater are the chances of being admitted.
 Thus, applicants are well advised to apply as early as possible and to complete their files as quickly as possible.
-Thomas Jefferson, however, has no formal deadline for applying.
-For priority consideration, we encourage you to apply by March 31 for Fall admission and by December 15 for Spring admission, we strongly encourage you to apply far in advance of either date.
+Although you are able to submit your application up until August 1 for Fall admission and January 1 for Spring admission, we strongly encourage you to apply far in advance of either date.

 IV.
 Post Application Process

 Once the applicant’s file is complete, it is forwarded to the Admissions Committee for a decision.
 An application may be accepted, denied or held for consideration at a later date.
 For this reason, there is no fixed period that elapses between completion of the file and notification of the applicant of a decision.

 If an application is accepted, the applicant will be requested to send Thomas Jefferson a certified copy of all undergraduate transcripts and a non-refundable seat deposit, in order to hold the applicant’s place in class.